 The exact results presented in this paper can be utilized in order to validate and evaluate simulation models and approximate analytic models.
-They also provide a few important insights regarding the design and performance of Bluetooth bidirectional Unidirectional Uplink Unidirectional Downlink Unidirectional Downlink or Uplink Exhaustive asymmetric symmetric (exact) and asymmetric (approximate) asymmetric Gated asymmetric symmetric (exact) and asymmetric (approximate) asymmetric Limited symmetric symmetric symmetric symmetric piconets and scatternets.
+They also provide a few important insights regarding the design and performance of Bluetooth piconets and scatternets.
 For example, since the mean waiting times are equal for the exhaustive and limited algorithms, it seems that when the traffic is mostly unidirectional and symmetric, the limited algorithm, which provides some degree of fairness, is preferable.
 Moreover, topology construction algorithms, that have some information regarding the traffic statistics, can exploit the observation that when the traffic is mostly unidirectional, allowing the node that generates most of the traffic to be the master would significantly decrease the delay.
-Finally, the effect of the packet length distribution on the waiting time has been revealed.
+Finally, the effect of the packet length distribution on the waiting time has been revealed (the effect on the piconet throughput has already been studied in [24]).